EchoStatements/echostatements.github.io/_posts/2025-09-28-Crinkled-Arcs-And-Brownian-Motion.md

 ---
 title: 'Crinkled Arcs And Brownian Motion'
 permalink: /posts/2025/10/crinkled-arcs-and-brownian-motion
+header:
+  teaser: /posts/2025/07/faster-siamese-network-training-and-inference/images/siamese%20diagrams.png
 tags:
 - maths
 - physics
 - Brownian motion
 ---

-On first glance, crinkled arcs are really weird objects.
-Loosely speaking, they are continuous curves that are making right angle turns at every point, and their direction at every point is orthogonal to their direction before or after that point.

-Reading their definition for the first time, it felt deeply unintuitive to me that such a curve should be able to exist---even if they only exist in infinite-dimensional spaces.
-However, they have a connection to Brownian motion that makes their properties seem much more obvious
+A crinkled arc is a continuous curve with properties that make it appear as if it is making right-angle turns at every point along its trajectory.
+More than this, if you draw a straight line between two recent points and compare that line to a line drawn between any two points in its more distance past, you will find that these two lines are also perpendicular.

+On first glance, this feels really weird, and it may not be clear that such a curve should even be possible to construct...even if we allow ourselves an infinite dimensional space to draw the curve in.
+However, it turns out that not only do such curves exist, there are a more intuitive ways of thinking of them, once you choose a suitable space for those curves to live in and think carefully about their construction.
+In this post, I describe two such ways that crinkled arcs have been constructed, the first by defining it as a path through a space of functions and the second drawing a connection to Brownian motion, the random movement of particles suspended in fluid.

 ## Crinkled Arcs